 - Cut the two ends from the zucchinis.
 For a shorter noodle, cut the zucchini into thirds.
 Or what I usually do is after I spiralized the zucchini, I cut it into my desired length.

 - Spiralize the zucchini as you typically do in your zucchini maker or spiralizer.
 For this recipe, I recommend the 1/8" or 1/4" julienne blades.

 - Place the zucchini noodles on a lined baking sheet, forming into small nests.
 See the picture above.

 - Place the baking sheet into the preheated oven for about 5 minutes.

-Place three zucchini nests on a small plate or bowl and spoon the roasted cherry tomatoes and artichoke lemon pesto mix onto the zucchini.
+Place three zucchini nests on a small plate or bowl and spoon the roasted cherry tomatoes and artichoke pesto mix onto the zucchini.
 Serve.